tydinand/generic-api/Readme.md

 >- The generic repository is changed with a more worked-out version.

->- GenricController as a function GetPosts.
+>- GenericController as a function GetPosts.
 This specific funtion is now available on all repositories.

 >- Added post controller to show how to extend one (post) repository with specific funtions.